frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

   requests to a particular CA or sub-CA within the instance.

-FreeIPA will use these APIs to provide facilities for the creation and administration of security domains, and the issuance of certificates in those domains.
+FreeIPA will use these APIs to provide facilities for the creation and administration of sub-CAs, and the issuance of certificates from those CAs.

 .. _lightweight sub-CAs: http://pki.fedoraproject.org/wiki/Lightweight_sub-CAs